DFSP/Masters-Thesis-usmanager/manager-master/README.md

 ## Licença

-Manager master está licenciado com a [MIT license](https://github.com/usmanager/usmanager/LICENSE).
+Master manager está licenciado com a [MIT license](../LICENSE).
 Ver a licença no cabeçalho do respetivo ficheiro para confirmar.